isislab-unisa/sof/README.md

 ## License
-Copyright ISISLab, 2015 Università degli Studi di Salerno
+Copyright ISISLab, 2015 Università degli Studi di Salerno.

    Licensed under the Apache License, Version 2.0 (the "License");
    you may not use this file except in compliance with the License.